History and Mission

 - Develops and refines analytical methods to support health workforce planning.

 UW CHWS houses two of nine Health Workforce Research Centers (HWRCs) across the U.S. funded by the National Center for Health Workforce Analysis at HRSA.
 Each HWRC focuses on a specific aspect of the health workforce.
 UW’s HWRCs are addressing 1) the allied health workforce and 2) health equity and health workforce diversity.

-Read the 2021 Annual Report produced by the Health Workforce Technical Assistance Center to see the latest work conducted across the nine HWRCs.
-Also, check out earlier annual reports and read Health Workforce Research Centers Key Findings, 2013-2016 to learn more about the work of the HWRCs.
+Read the 2022 Annual Report produced by the Health Workforce Technical Assistance Center to see the latest work conducted across the nine HWRCs.
+Also, check out past 2020 and 2021 reports and read Health Workforce Research Centers Key Findings, 2013-2016 to learn more about the work of the HWRCs.